NialaH/myepitecheu/README.md

 Make my.epitech.eu Great Again !

 With this Browser Extension, you can keep the original design of my.epitech.eu (in order to keep access to the level of advancement of your project)

-Warning : The displayed percentages are not representative of the grade that you will obtain at module's validation
+Warning : The displayed percentages are not representative of the grade that you will obtain once the module is validated.

 This extension injects 2 files (script.js and style.css) which calculate advancement percentage and modify the DOM (add percentage circle to project box).
+The script runed in background (background.js) allows the program to access the URL informations and sends a refresh event to script.js in order to fetch new ones.

+Just so you know: The displayed percentages are not representative of the grade you will obtain once the module is validated.

-The script runned in background (background.js) permit to acceed to url informations and send refresh event to script.js in order to fetch new informations.
+This extension injects 2 files (script.js and style.css) which calculate advancement, percentage and modify the DOM (add percentage circle to project box).
+The script runed in background (background.js) allows the program to access the URL informations and sends a refresh event to script.js in order to fetch new ones.

 ## Prerequisites